sebamacchia/ReactJsCheatSheet/README.md

 npm run start

 ## What the f#$%^ are those files and folders!?
-- readme.md: is to inform other developers abput my project

 - package.json: information about name, version, etc.
 - package-lock: dont touch this file
 - gitignore: the files that are listed here will not upload to githih